Explore UCD

 MSc Economics and Data Analytics

 Data insights are now a crucial part of the modern economy, influencing decision-making in both industry and government.
 As a result, the way that businesses, consumers, employees, and interest groups interact and make choices has changed.
 A new, influential economic sector has emerged, where companies collect large amounts of data and use it to create tools that enhance and simplify people's lives while also generating significant profits through targeted advertisements and subscription services.
+The MSc in Economics and Data Analytics is a programme designed for those who want to gain the in-demand skills needed to succeed in today's job market.

-The MSc in Economics and Data Analytics is a joint programme from UCD's School of Economics and School of Mathematics and Statistics.
-It's a great option for anyone interested in understanding how data can be used to understand the economy and drive business decisions.
-You'll learn from top economists and statisticians, in small class sizes, and get hands-on experience through workshops and projects.
-Plus, you'll have opportunities to connect with industry professionals and be a part of the school community through research seminars and more.
-The programme will help prepare you for a variety of exciting career paths, including graduate studies.
+The programme is a great option for anyone interested in understanding how data can be used to understand the economy and drive business decisions.
+Learning from top economists and statisticians, in a blended programme with both online and in-person modules in small class sizes, this programme provides hands-on experience through workshops and projects.
+Plus, there are opportunities to connect with industry professionals and be a part of the school community through research seminars and more.

 Upon completing the program, students will have a thorough understanding of methods in both economics and data analytics and the ability to apply these methods effectively.
 The skills gained in this programme make graduates competitive candidates for positions in industries such as tech, finance, and pharmaceuticals, as well as in government and academia.